kawansoft/AceQL.Client/README.md

 The metadata API allows:

-- downloading a remote database schema in HTML or text format
+- downloading a remote database schema in HTML or text format,
-- to get a remote database main properties.
+- to get a remote database main properties,
 - to get the list of tables,
 - to get the details of each table.